threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 - Location
   - No preferred location.

 Once you get a server with Hetzner, it will be delivered booted in the Hetzner rescue mode.
-From this, we can install ZOS.
+From this, we can install ZMachine Light.

-## ZOS Installation Script
+## ZMachine Light Installation Script

-The next step is to install ZOS with UEFI using a script written in Bash.
+The next step is to install ZMachine Light with UEFI using a script written in Bash.

-For this, we will SSH into the node, wipe the disk and then partition it to install ZOS on the small partition.
+For this, we will SSH into the node, wipe the disk and then partition it to install ZMachine Light on the small partition.

 - SSH to the server that is in rescue mode to **wipe the disks** and chech the boot mode (BIOS or UEFI)
 ```sh